 The special issue presents new studies and commentaries on the benefits and increasing use of CAM techniques in the Veterans Health Administration (VHA) and other military health settings.
 "The papers in this supplement represent promising steps to improve the health of veterans and active military personnel," according to an introductory article by Guest Editors Stephanie L. Taylor, PhD, of Greater Los Angeles VA Healthcare System and A. Rani Elwy, PhD, of Edith Nourse Rogers Memorial Veterans Hospital, Bedford, Mass.
 "They mirror the countless stories we hear from veterans and their providers about the positive effect that CAM is having on their lives."

-Studies Show Value of CAM for Improving Health of Military Personnel
+Value of CAM for Improving Health of Military Personnel

 The supplement presents 14 original studies reporting on specific CAM therapies and on the current use, perceptions, and acceptance of CAM in veterans and current military personnel.
 The special issue of Medical Care is sponsored by the VHA's Office of Patient Centered Care and Cultural Transformation.